levibostian/has-it-been-deploy-yet/README.md

 await isItDeployed({ packageManager: '<package-manager-name>', packageName: '<package-name>', packageVersion: '1.0.0' })
 // returns true if the package has been deployed, false if it hasn't
 ```

+# Supported package managers

+## npm

+To see if a package has been uploaded to npmjs.com, use the `npm` package manager with the module or the CLI.

+Here is an example with the CLI:

+`npx is-it-deployed --package-manager npm --package-name is-it-deployed --package-version 1.0.0`

+## CocoaPods

+To see if a package has been uploaded to CocoaPods, use the `cocoapods` package manager with the module or the CLI.

+Here is an example with the CLI:

+`npx is-it-deployed --package-manager cocoapods --package-name CustomerIO --package-version 2.8.3`